 Most crimes are characterized as “hybrid” or “dual procedure” offences because the severity of the crime depends on the particular facts of each case.
 For these offences, the Crown Prosecutor decides whether to proceed “summarily” or by “indictment”.
 For example, a “sexual assault” is very broad and encompasses a wide range of inappropriate behaviour.
 On the lower end of the spectrum, a sexual assault might be an unwanted kiss.
 On the other end of the spectrum, there is be non-consensual sexual intercourse.
 In the former scenario the Crown would likely proceed summarily, and in the latter, by indictment.
 This is called the Crown’s “election.”

 The Crown is required to make their election on the record in Court.
 This then allows the accused and his or her lawyer to make a decision about the accused’s election.
-That is, whether to be tried in Provincial Court or in the Court of Queen’s Bench.
+That is, whether to be tried in Provincial Court or in the Court King’s Bench.
 The available sentences (as described above) will also be governed by the Crown’s election to proceed summarily or by indictment.

 In some cases, a Crown may elect to proceed by indictment solely because the offence allegedly occurred more than 12 months prior to the accused being charged.
 If this is the case, the Crown and defence may consent on the record to the matter proceeding summarily, in order to better reflect the seriousness of the offence.